U.S. rate hike prospects prop up German yields at one-week high

 Economists polled by Reuters expect consumer prices to have risen at an annualised 2.4 percent in January, up from 2.1 percent previously.

-Germany's 10-year bond yield - the euro zone benchmark - climbed 1 basis point to nudge past Tuesday's peak and hit a new one-week high of 0.381 percent.
+Germany's 10-year bond yield -- the euro zone benchmark -- climbed 1 basis point to 0.37 percent, just shy of a one-week high of 0.38 percent hit after Yellen's speech.

 Yellen's remarks on Tuesday were swiftly followed by Dallas Fed President Robert Kaplan urging that it would be "prudent" for the U.S. central bank to raise rates sooner than later.